section-engineering-education/engineering-education/articles/javascript-particles-effect-with-tsparticles/index.md

 [***Sample source***](https://codepen.io/matteobruni/pen/xxGXELa)

 ### Final Notes
-Tsparticle is a cool library that you should give a try in your next JavaScript project.
-It provides you fancy backgrounds that will make your user enjoy interacting with your web apps.
-We have covered simple grounds.
-Consider looking at [tsparticles codepen](https://codepen.io/matteobruni/pens/popular) sample examples and their [official docs](https://particles.matteobruni.it/docs/).
-This will give more examples to interact with as you try to manipulate and play with tsparticles values.
+Tsparticle is a cool library that you should try in your next JavaScript project.
+It provides fancy backgrounds that will make your user enjoy interacting with your web apps.

+Consider looking at the [tsparticles codepen](https://codepen.io/matteobruni/pens/popular) examples and their [official docs](https://particles.matteobruni.it/docs/).
+This will give you more examples to interact with as you try to manipulate and play with other tsparticles values.

 Remember to check out how to use tsparticle with your favorite [Javascript framework](https://tsparticles.matteobruni.it/).

 Tspartcle borrows its concept from [Particle.js](https://github.com/VincentGarreau/particles.js/).
-If you had previously done a project with Particle.js, check out [how to migrate to tsparticle](https://dev.to/matteobruni/migrating-from-particles-js-to-tsparticles-2a6m) and enjoy more updated features.
+If you had previously worked on a Particle.js project, check out [how to migrate to tsparticle](https://dev.to/matteobruni/migrating-from-particles-js-to-tsparticles-2a6m) and enjoy the more updated features.

   If you enjoy building WordPress websites, this [article](https://www.elementoraddons.com/tutorial/add-particles-background-to-sections-in-elementor-page-builder/) will help you add tsapatcles to your WordPress blogs.